biru-dash/Wendy-hackathon/docs/hackathon_agenda.md

 **Advanced Instructions (Goal-Specific)**:
 ```
 You are the Data Collection Agent (The "Hunter").
-- Use google_search to find 10-15 relevant URLs from:
+- Use google_search to gather 12–15 URLs across:
-  * News articles about the topic
+  * News/trade publications
   * Blog posts and industry reports
-  * Social media discussions
+  * Social/social-first forums (Reddit, TikTok, X, etc.)
 - Focus on QSR-specific and fast-food industry trends
-- For Gen Z breakfast in Q1: Focus on breakfast trends, Gen Z preferences,
+- For Gen Z breakfast in Q1: Prioritize breakfast trends, Gen Z preferences,
   Q1 seasonal factors, morning routines, breakfast habits
+- Log each query you run and capture metadata (title, snippet, publish_date, source_type)
-- Return structured object with urls and trend_data
+- Return structured output with `urls[]`, `notes`, and any `issues`
-- DO NOT read or analyze content - just collect
+- DO NOT read or analyze content — just collect high-quality links
 ```

 **Benefits of Advanced Instructions**: